-Proxy entities (formerly known as proxy clients, "Just-in-time" or "JIT" clients) are dynamically created entities that are added to the entity store if an entity does not already exist for a check result.
-Sensu proxy entities allow Sensu to monitor external resources on systems and/or devices where a sensuagent cannot be installed (such a network switch) using the defined check ProxyEntityName to create a proxy entity for the external resource.
+Proxy entities (formerly known as proxy clients, "Just-in-time" or "JIT" clients) are dynamically created entities, added to the entity store if an entity does not already exist for a check result.
+Proxy entity registration differs from keepalive-based registration because the registration event happens while processing a check result (not a keepalive message).
+Sensu proxy entities allow Sensu to monitor external resources on systems and/or devices where a sensu-agent cannot be installed (such a network switch) using the defined check ProxyEntityName to create a proxy entity for the external resource.